By Tim Lambert

 In the late 20th century industry in Hinckley diversified.
 Industrial estates were built at Harrowbrook, Dodwells Bridge, Sketchley Lane, and Hinckley Fields.

 Concordia Theatre opened in 1972.
 In 1974 Hinckley urban district was made into a borough.
 A new library was built in 1975.
 A new leisure centre was built in Hinckley in 1977.
 The Health Centre in Hill Street opened in 1978.
-The Britannia Centre opened in 1981.
+The Britannia Centre also opened in 1978.

 In the 21st century Hinckley continued to thrive.
 The Leisure Centre was refurbished in 2000.
-Today the population of Hinckley is 45,000.
+In 2021 the population of Hinckley was 45,000.